owersbrett/InitialGitRepository/README.md

 # Git Definitions

+## Merge Steps
+1. Checkout the branch we want to merge changes into
+2. Git merge <branch w/ changes>

 ## git merge <branch-name> - will merge the specified branch into the branch you are currently on

 ## git init - initialize an empty repository, required only once per repository